Skip to Content

 • The helper is nonpayable.

-• If Barons claim reverts (example: locking paused in mode=1), the whole bundle reverts and the King bucket is not withdrawn.
+• If the Barons Collect leg reverts (example: locking paused in mode=1), the whole bundle reverts and the King bucket is not withdrawn.

 Delegation-gated wrappers